FalaahArifKhan/fairness-variance/docs/api/analyzers/SubgroupVarianceCalculator.md

-# SubgroupsStatisticalBiasAnalyzer
+# SubgroupVarianceCalculator

-Analyzer to compute statistical bias metrics for subgroups.
+Calculator that calculates variance metrics for subgroups.